-- Fertilizer has been and remains the key innovation 1AF brings to farmers.
-But the innovations are expanding as 1AF learns more and identifies new ways to introduce innovation - Crop diversification - o rice and soya beans are the focus now for the core program (intercropping) - economic tree species are the focus for the trees program - Soil health - o Campaign in place to educate farmers about the importance of soil health - Looking at compost production to increase yields.
+- Key innovations - Fertilizer has been and remains the key innovation 1AF brings to farmers.
+But the innovations are expanding as 1AF learns more and identifies new ways to introduce innovation - Crop diversification - rice and soya beans are the focus now for core program (intercropping) - economic tree species is focus for trees program - Soil health - Campaign in place to educate farmer about important of soil health - Looking at compost production to increase yields.
 Often compost is burned or taken off to build yam barns or disposed of.
-Looking for ways to efficiently create homemade organic fertilizer, reducing the need for farmers to purchase fertilizer (reducing cost) - Safe use of chemicals (pesticides, etc.) - o 1AF believes in doing no harm to the environment, but notices that farmers are already using chemicals in an inappropriate / uneducated way.
+Looking for ways to efficiently create homemade organic fertilizer, reducing the need for farmers to purchase fertilizer (reducing cost) - Safe use of chemicals (pesticides, etc.) - 1AF believes in doing no harm to the environment, but notices that farmers are already using chemicals in an inapprioriate / uneducated way.
 Vendors of chemicals also providing bad advice to farmers.
-1AF looking for ways to intervene, like training farmers on alternative ways to control and prevent pests in a responsible and "last resort" way.
+1AF looking for ways to intervene.
+Trains farmers on alternative ways to control and prevent pests in a responsible and "last resort" way.
 Preferably by preventing the need for chemicals, then to use chemicals in a proper way if necessary. - Use of hybrid seeds - Looking for seeds that produce more and have increased resistance to conditions and contribute to soil health.
-Looking for seed options that have striga resistance for maize, introducing soya beans for intercropping (also to improve striga resistance).
+Looking for seed options that have striga resistance for maize, introducing soya beans for intercropping (also to improve striga resistance). - Process - o Begins with desk research about what is available, balanced with farmer needs identified in the field - Then an identified solution (say new variety) is tested in a controlled environment, usually a test farmer plot.
+This answers questions such as yield potential, side effects, etc. - Then the test is repeated on a larger sample of farm plots to see how it works in a slightly less controlled environment - o Then it is rolled out to larger sample size - o Then it is rolled out to all farmers via full adoption - Looking to achieve - From farmer perspective - Yield potential